| | RICHARD

 in the rural South of the early twentieth century was Wright referring?

-- Read Wright's essay "The Ethics of Living Jim Crow" in Uncle
+What forces led to the eradication of this peculiar feature?
+Read Wright's essay "The Ethics of Living Jim Crow" in Uncle

 Tom's Children.
 Discuss how the nature of Wright's education and